richardalberto/yiidhl/README.md

 ## Installing the module

-To install the module, you need to copy the folder yiidhl to the protected/modules on your application.
+To install the module, you need to copy the folder yiidhl to the protected/extensions folder on your Yii application.

 ## Configuring